Published at 2019, November 8th

 Moreover, the artificial leaves system can also be used for a range of different chemical reactions.
 The two most proudly mention are the production of the antimalarial drug artemisinin and, as well, the protection against parasitic worms called ascaridole.
 Nonetheless, plenty of chemical reactions can be achieved by using different types of light-sensitive molecules.

 The fact that the system is easily scalable and is able to produce medicine everywhere with the only requirement of having sunlight as the energy source is also a great point.
 It allows for the in-house production of drugs in places where they can’t be easily found.
-As he wraps up the study’s main findings, Van Der Meer suggests we imagine producing malaria drugs in the jungle or paracetamol on Mars.
+And as he wraps up the study’s main findings, Van Der Meer suggests we imagine producing malaria drugs in the jungle or paracetamol on Mars.

 So this looks like a promising technology – cheap, easy to scale up, uses solar energy and can be set in a range of different places where it’s hard for drugs to get to.
 Perhaps this can be an interesting bet, from a commercial upscaling point of view, for pharmaceutical companies wanting to improve their CSR strategy?